How to Convert Access Report to PDF File?

 3. Search for On Click and then select…

-4. You will see a Choose Builder menu gets pops up on your screen.
+4. You will see a Choose Builder menu pop up on your screen.
 Select Code Builder and tap to the OK

 5. After this VBA Editor gets open on your screen.